 Beatrix Potter bought Hill Top with the royalties from the first of her little books, The Tale of Peter Rabbit.

 Her cottage with its lovely garden make for a fascinating visit for young and old.
 The village of Hawkshead is close by and is well worth combining into the same outing.

 The RSPB owns this coastal lagoon and grasslands, located on the site of a former iron ore mine.
 It supports breeding terns, ringed plovers, redshanks and oystercatchers.
 You'll also find great crested grebes nesting on the island here.
 There is a spectacular 3 mile circular walk which offers a refreshement stop at HerdwickS coffee house/bar/pizzeria.

 Harry's CafeBar at Yew Tree Barn

-Yew Tree Barn is home to Wilson Reclamation Services where owner Clive Wilson has been preserving the history of days gone by with his architectural reclamation service since 1986.
+The café serves fantastic home-cooked food and is a brilliant place to stop if you are likely to arrive too early at Sunny Bank.
+The barn is home to Wilson Reclamation Services where owner Clive Wilson has been preserving the history of days gone by with his architectural reclamation service since 1986.
 Over the years he has seen an incredibly diverse range of antiques come and go through the doors at Yew Tree Barn, Low Newton.
-From its small beginnings in a corner of the stunning, spacious, 19th century traditional Westmorland barn in the beautiful Lake District countryside, Wilson Reclamation Services Ltd (WRS) has become one of the foremost architectural salvage and antique reclamation yards in the UK.